 This summary is based on the current provisions of the Tax Act and the regulations under it, all publicly announced proposals to amend the Tax Act and its regulations, and the published administrative practices of the Canada Revenue Agency.
 It is assumed that all amendments will be passed as proposed.
-This summary is also based on the assumptions that (i) none of the Investments will be a "tax shelter investment" within the meaning of section 143.2 of the Tax Act; (ii) the Trust will not acquire any Investment that would cause the Trust to become a SIFT trust within the meaning of subsection 122.1(1) of the Tax Act; (iii) none of the Investments will be property that would be "taxable Canadian property" within the meaning of the Tax Act (without reference to paragraph (b) thereof); and (iv) none of the Investments will be an interest in an "offshore investment fund property" pursuant to section 94.1 of the Tax Act.
+This summary is also based on the assumptions that (i) none of the Investments will be a "tax shelter investment" within the meaning of section 143.2 of the Tax Act; (ii) the Trust will not acquire any Investment that would cause the Trust to become a SIFT trust within the meaning of subsection 122.1(1) of the Tax Act; (iii) none of the Investments will be a "tax Act (without reference to paragraph (b) thereof); and (iv) none of the Investments will be an interest in an "offshore investment fund property" pursuant to section 94.1 of the Tax Act.